nuta/operating-system-in-1000-lines/website/en/05-hello-world.md

 > [!TIP]
 >
-> The statement in the calling convention that says "All registers except `a0` & `a1` must be preserved across an SBI call by the callee" means that "the callee (OpenSBI side) must not change the values of registers other than `a0` and `a1`".
-In other words, from the kernel's perspective, it is guaranteed that the values of registers from `a2` to `a7` will remain the same after the call.
+> *"All registers except `a0` & `a1` must be preserved across an SBI call by the callee"* means that the callee (OpenSBI side) must not change the values of ***except*** `a0` and `a1`.
+In other words, from the kernel's perspective, it is guaranteed that the registers (`a2` to `a7`) will remain the same after the call.
->
-> TIP: The opposite of callee (the called party) is caller (the calling party).

-The `register` and `__asm__("register name")` used in each local variable declaration are instructions to the compiler to place values in specified registers.
-This is a common idiom that often appears in system call invocations (e.g., [Linux system call invocation process](https://git.musl-libc.org/cgit/musl/tree/arch/riscv64/syscall_arch.h)).
-Ideally, this should be specified in inline assembly, but since it's not possible in C language (more precisely, in GCC/clang proprietary extensions), this trick is often used.
+The `register` and `__asm__("register name")` used in each local variable declaration asks the compiler to place values in the specified registers.
+This is a common idiom in system call invocations (e.g., [Linux system call invocation process](https://git.musl-libc.org/cgit/musl/tree/arch/riscv64/syscall_arch.h)).

 After preparing the arguments, the `ecall` instruction is executed in inline assembly.
 When this is called, the CPU's execution mode switches from kernel mode (S-Mode) to OpenSBI mode (M-Mode), and OpenSBI's processing handler is invoked.
-When OpenSBI processing is complete, it switches back to kernel mode, and execution resumes from the line following the `ecall` instruction.
-Incidentally, the `ecall` instruction is also used when applications call the kernel (system calls).
-This instruction has the function of "calling the layer one level below."
+Once it's done, it switches back to kernel mode, and execution resumes after the `ecall` instruction.

+The `ecall` instruction is also used when applications call the kernel (system calls).
+This instruction behaves like a function call to the more privileged CPU mode.

-To display characters, we use the following `Console Putchar` function.
+To display characters, we can use `Console Putchar` function:

 > 5.2.
 Extension: Console Putchar (EID #0x01)
 >